The Ultimate Guide to JavaScript Programming (From Beginner to Pro)

 box.style.padding = "20px";

-CSS property names are camelCased (backgroundColor
+CSS property names are camelCased (backgroundColor, not background-color).

-๐งฉ Working with Classes
+🧩 Working with Classes

 box.classList.add("active");